cgarciae/pypeln/README.md

 data = list(stage) # e.g. [5, 6, 9, 4, 8, 10, 7]
 ```
-At each stage the you can specify the numbers of `workers` and `maxsize` parameter that limits the maximum amount of elements that the stage can hold simultaneously.
+At each stage the you can specify the numbers of `workers`.
+The `maxsize` parameter limits the maximum amount of elements that the stage can hold simultaneously.

 ### Threads
 You can create a pipeline based on [threading.Thread](https://docs.python.org/3/library/threading.html#threading.Thread) workers by using the `th` module: